(Updated June 2017)

 “Brooke will lead the squad in a fantastic way and help the ladies grow and learn in so many ways,” said Kerri Walsh a three-time Olympic gold medalist in beach volleyball.
 “Her competitiveness is truly an asset as it leads her to work hard and push for excellence.
 She practices what she preaches and this to me is what coaching/teaching is all about."

 Niles is married to Nick Lucena, a Florida State graduate, professional beach volleyball player on the AVP Tour and Olympian in the 2016 Olympics in Rio.
-They have one child, Gunnar.
+They have two children, Gunnar and Cole.